Khanstore/eagle11debrand/doc/setup/deploy.rst

   in order to prevent eavesdropping on cleartext communications.
 SSL certificates are cheap, and many free options exist.
-  Configure the web proxy to limit the size of requests, set appropriate timeouts, and then enable the :option:`proxy mode <odoo-bin --proxy-mode>` option.
+  Configure the web proxy to limit the size of requests, set appropriate timeouts, and then enable the :option:`proxy mode <eagle-exe --proxy-mode>` option.
   See also :ref:`https_proxy`.

 - If you need to allow remote SSH access to your servers, make sure to set a strong password